-Slovenia: New solar power plant to be built by HESS2.
-December 2020. / SEE Energy News
+Slovenia: New solar power plant to be built by HESS, SEE Energy News

 The planned solar power plant would be the largest of its kind in the country – Slovenian company HESS, a part of GEN Group, said that it plans to build a 6 MW solar power plant near its hydropower plant Brezice on the Sava river.